miker-bice/simple-freedom-wall-app/README.md

 # Freedom Wall App

 Want to share a secret or maybe confess someething?
-Share the anonymously with this web app made with Django.
+Share them anonymously with this web app made with Django.
-Currently in development.
+**Currently in development.